2026 WSNC Art Teacher Scholarship

 (Please note that if the scholarship recipient should leave the school system indicated on the application, the grant will default to the scholarship applicant receiving the second highest ranking by the committee of WSNC members who reviewed the applications.)

-• Each applicant must be a middle or high school art teacher working in one of the Wilson County Public Schools.
+• Each applicant must be a middle or high school art teacher working in one of the Burke County Public Schools.

 • A committee of WSNC members approved by the WSNC Board will review and choose the winner from eligible applications.